GonxKZ/disksense64/docs/SECURITY.md

 ## Reporting a Vulnerability

-### Contact

-The DiskSense64 team takes security seriously.
-We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

-To report a security vulnerability, please email us at:

-**security@disksense64.org**

 Please DO NOT create a GitHub issue for security vulnerabilities, as this would make the vulnerability public and could potentially harm users.

 ### What to Include in Your Report